The anti-deforestation directive

 insight featured image

 Are you importing goods into the EU?
 If so, you may face additional obligations arising from the new Regulation on Deforestation Free Products (EUDR).
 The purpose of this new directive is to halt deforestation during the production process in the fight against deforestation and the endangerment of our ecosystem.
 As an importer, you must trace each lot of goods back to its origin of specific land plots, supported by data points such as satellite images.
-Customs will initiate enforcement as of December 30th, 2024 so prepare yourself for collecting this data.
-Below we explain exactly what this implies.

 Contents